 What do I need to know about gift taxes?

-Gift taxes apply to big gifts of money.
+Gift taxes apply to significant gifts of money.
 The law considers something a gift if ownership changes, but the receiver did not pay the fair market value for the property received.
-For example, if the decedent sold property for less than it was worth or did not expect any payment for the property it could qualify as a gift.
-Gift taxes do not have to be paid on:
+For example, if the decedent sold property for less than it was worth or did not expect any payment for the property, it could qualify as a gift.
+Gift taxes do not have to be paid on the following:

 - Gifts of $14,000 per year to an individual